starunit/hello-world/README.md

 # hello-world
-this is a first (or second?) foray into Git.
+this is a first (or second?) foray into GitHub.